4-Chess - Adversaries and Allies

 PLAY SEQUENCE

-If a white color is used, it traditionally moves first, then each succeeding player on the left (or right) moves in turn.
-If no actual white color is used, or if two players both have a white color (but different styles), then the players must pick who is to start.
+he players pick who is to start.
 Because the first player has a perceived advantage to win, each succeeding game should start with a different player.
 Play can be clockwise or counter-clockwise.
-Successive Games may alternate between clockwise and counter-clockwise play, which may add new challenges for the players.
+Successive Games should alternate between clockwise and counter-clockwise play to add new challenges for the players.
+The players should decide on the play sequence before the game starts.

 ALTERNATING CONFIGURATIONS

 Players holding successive marathons may want to alternate configurations so new strategies are required in succeeding games.
 For example, queens on white, next game queens on black, next game queens on left, next game queens on right, and then repeat (configurations 1 and 2, above.)
-Remember to avoid queens facing queen (configuration 3, above) as this configuration is biased (unfair .)
+Remember to avoid queens facing queen (configuration 3, above) as this configuration is biased (unfair) in 4-player chess.
+The players may decide on how the configurations should alternate before a marathon starts, or they can allow whoever starts to declare the starting configuration.

 RULES